Spilling your morning brew is a rude awakening, but don’t panic. That dark brown blotch doesn’t have to be a permanent addition to your decor.

 - Carpet stain remover

-Try an ammonia solution if your carpet isn’t made of wool or a wool blend.
-You do this by combining one tablespoon of ammonia with one cup of water.
+If dish soap fails and your carpet is not wool or a wool blend, ammonia is a powerful option.
+Mix one tablespoon of ammonia with one cup of water.

 How to Clean Coffee and Cream Spills